 Getting fired or laid off from your job can be very stressful.
 Your first instinct may be to get up and leave immediately following the conversation, but you shouldn't give up so easily.
 There are many questions you should ask your employer when you’re fired, and your next steps will be much easier.

 Questions to Ask When You’ve Been Fired

-After you're fired or laid-off, the conversation with your employer will depend on the circumstances surrounding your termination, in addition to your personal and professional goals at that point.
+After you've been fired or laid off, the conversation with your employer will depend on the circumstances surrounding your termination, in addition to your personal and professional goals at that point.

 In general, you will want to find out how losing your job is going to affect you immediately, as well as in the longer term.
 It’s legitimate to inquire about severance pay, unemployment, and what information will be shared with potential and future employers.

 If a personal or union contract protects you, you should ask why you were terminated.
 Your goal will be to learn whether the reason they give counts as legitimate grounds under the terms of the contract.
 On the other hand, if you are employed at will, the employer will not be required to furnish a rationale for your firing.

-However, most supervisors will be willing to discuss at least general reasons for the decision: performance and restructuring being among the most common reasons for an employee's termination.
+However, most supervisors will be willing to discuss at least general reasons for the decision.
+Performance and restructuring are two of the most common reasons for an employee's termination.